Editions of Dungeons & Dragons: Dungeons & Dragons 5th edition

 The edition returns to having only three core rule books, with the Player's Handbook containing most major races and classes.
 Since 2014, there have been over twenty 5th edition Dungeon & Dragons books published including new rulebooks, campaign guides and adventure modules.
-In January 2022, the Expansion Gift Set was released which includes reissued versions of Xanathar's Guide to Everything (2017) and Tasha's Cauldron of Everything (2020), "the two most significant expansions for Dungeons & Dragons Fifth Edition" along with a new sourcebook, Mordenkainen Presents: Monsters of the Multiverse (2022).
-This sourcebook updates "over 250 monster stat blocks alongside 30 playable races pulled from a variety of sources" such as Volo's Guide to Monsters (2016) and Mordenkainen's Tome of Foes (2018).
-Jackson Haime, for Screen Rant in 2020, compared the large number of rulebooks released for the 3rd/3.5 editions (12 different core rulebooks and over 50 supplements published in seven years) to the number for 5th edition and wrote, "Dungeons and Dragons 5th edition has been released for almost as long as 3 and 3.5 now, and only has 3 core rulebooks and 4 supplemental books in the style of 3.5".
-This edition also has "setting guides that add some setting-specific rules as opposed to complete supplements that are intended for inclusion with any Dungeons and Dragons game".
+Expansion books released included Xanathar's Guide to Everything (2017) and Tasha's Cauldron of Everything (2020), and Mordenkainen Presents: Monsters of the Multiverse (2022), which combines and updates material from Volo's Guide to Monsters (2016) and Mordenkainen's Tome of Foes (2018).

+In January 2016, Wizards released a System Reference Document for 5th Edition under the Open Game License.
+This document was later revised and rereleased as System Reference Document 5.1 (SRD 5.1) in May 2016; in January 2023, SRD 5.1 was released under an irrevocable Creative Commons license (CC-BY-4.0).

 Mechanically, 5th edition draws heavily on prior editions, while introducing some new mechanics intended to simplify and streamline play.
 Skills, weapons, items, saving throws, and other things that characters are trained in now all use a single proficiency bonus that increases as character level increases.
 Multiple defense values have been removed, returning to a single defense value of armor class and using more traditional saving throws.
 Saving throws are reworked to be situational checks based on the six core abilities instead of generic d20 rolls.
 Feats are now optional features that can be taken instead of ability score increases and are reworked to be occasional major upgrades instead of frequent minor upgrades.
 The "advantage/disadvantage" mechanic was introduced, streamlining conditional and situational modifiers to a simpler mechanic: rolling two d20s for a situation and taking the higher of the two for "advantage" and the lower of the two for "disadvantage" and canceling each other out when more than one apply.
 The power system of 4th edition was replaced with more traditional class features that are gained as characters level.
 Clerics, druids, paladins, and wizards prepare known spells using a slightly modified version of the spell preparation system of previous editions.
 Healing Surges are replaced by Hit Dice, requiring a character to roll a hit die during a short rest instead of healing a flat rate of hit points.